About Teaching in Italy

 What you need and where to apply for one will vary from city to city, so it is worth doing your research into the requirements for the city you plan on living in.
 This blog offers information for both EU and non-EU residents on how to go about obtaining residency in Italy.

 If you are an EU citizen, your journey of becoming an English teacher in Italy is a much smoother one.
 Your legal working status gives you a clear advantage as employers don’t need to go through a lengthy visa application process on your behalf.
 Unfortunately for non-EU citizens, it is a bit more complicated.
 You shouldn’t throw in your towel just yet if you don’t have EU citizenship, but you will need to prepare yourself to put the legwork into the visa process.
-It is worth remembering that there are many other countries which don’t present so many obstacles for non-EU citizens, so it may be worth checking these out too.
+It is worth remembering that there are many other countries that don’t present so many obstacles for non-EU citizens, so it may be worth checking these out too.

 How to Find English Teaching Jobs in Italy & When to Apply